Exclusive - U.S. to spend up to $550 million on African rapid response forces

 The new funds would start bolstering U.S. military efforts in Africa during the next fiscal year, which starts in October.
 Unlike previous funds, these would be geared directly to ensuring a rapid response to emerging crises by building capacity in African nations.

-"We'll have increased training, particularly to train the trainer and to train specialised enabler units," the official said.
+"We'll have increased training, particularly to train the trainer and to train specialized enabler units," the official said.

-Another programme Obama unveiled, dubbed the Security Governance Initiative, would aim to strengthen institutions in African nations to address a range of issues, which could include border security, the official said.
+Another program Obama unveiled, dubbed the Security Governance Initiative, would aim to strengthen institutions in African nations to address a range of issues, which could include border security, the official said.

-U.S. officials were hopeful that an intelligence-sharing initiative might also emerge from the discussions at the summit, but details were still unclear.

 (Reporting by Phil Stewart; Editing by Sandra Maler)